Nidhisingh274/Claude-AI-60-Day-Challenge/Day7/day7.md

 ---

 ## 📝 The Prompt Used
-To generate a personalized usage strategy, I designed and executed the following prompt in Claude:
+To generate a personalized usage strategy, I executed the following prompt in Claude:

 > **System Prompt & Instructions:**
 > You are a Claude AI Expert, Productivity Consultant, and AI Workflow Architect.